Threats to Monarchs from Natural Predators

 Vertebrate Predators

-Vertebrate predators — birds, rodents and other small mammals — pose relatively little threat to Western monarchs. ·One reason for this is that birds are relatively vulnerable to the poisonous chemicals present in the sap of milkweed.
-Mammals and birds are likely to become sick and vomit after consuming monarch caterpillars, pupae, or butterflies.
+Most vertebrate predators — birds, rodents and other small mammals — pose relatively little threat to Western monarchs. ·One reason for this is that most of them are relatively vulnerable to the poisonous chemicals that the monarchs have ingested from eating milkweed.

-In Marin, vertebrate predators can be problematic primarily at overwintering sites along the coast.
-Mia Monroe, who monitors these sites as part of the Xerces Western Monarch Count, notes that she has seen monarchs occasionally facing attacks from black-headed gros-beaks, jays, and hawks (personal communication, 2025).
-Squirrels and mice can also invade overwintering clusters.
+In Marin, vertebrate predators can sometimes be problematic at overwintering sites along the coast.
+Observers at these sites report seeing monarchs occasionally facing attacks from jays, hawks, squirrels and mice.

 The most effective way to offset predation in overwintering sites is by providing ground cover, understory plants, and roosting trees where the monarchs can take cover from harmful vertebrates.